 - 8 shortbread cookies (Girl Scout Trefoils, Pepperidge Farm Butter Chessman or another shortbread or butter cookie of your choice)

-Scoop vanilla ice cream onto parchment paper-lined baking sheet and freeze until firm.
-Meanwhile, crush or finely chop cookies and cashews.
-I used my mini chopper or chop by hand and keep the mixture a little chunky.
-(You could also use a food processor) and kept the mixture a little chunky.
-Transfer crumbs to a pie plate or shallow bowl.
+Scoop ice cream onto a parchment paper-lined baking sheet and freeze until firm.
+Meanwhile, crush or finely chop the cookies and cashews.
+I use my mini chopper or chop by hand and keep the mixture a little chunky.
+(You could also use a regular food processor; just take care not to over process.)
+Transfer the crumbs to a pie plate or shallow bowl.

-When ice cream is firm, roll the balls in the crumb mixture, pressing to coat well, then return nut balls to freezer immediately.
-Repeat until all scoops are well coated and freeze until ready to eat.
+When ice cream is firm, roll the balls in the crumb mixture, pressing to coat well, then return them to freezer immediately.
+Repeat until all of the scoops are well coated, and freeze until ready to eat.
 The coated ice cream balls will keep for several days in your freezer; simply cover when completely frozen.
 (They will technically keep for several weeks; the cookies and nuts, however, may lose some of their crispness.)

-Prior to eating, allow to sit on counter for five minutes (give or take a few depending on how firm they are frozen and how warm it is) to soften slightly.
-Top with butterscotch syrup and enjoy!
+Prior to eating, allow the ice cream balls to sit on counter for five minutes (give or take a few depending on how firm they are frozen and how warm it is) to soften slightly.
+Top with butterscotch sauce and enjoy!